-Once you’ve presented the prospective customer with adequate product page attributes, there needs to be a clear call to action that results in a conversion for your page.
+Once you’ve presented the prospective customer with adequate product page attributes, there needs to be a clear call-to-action that results in conversion for your page.

 You want to walk the page visitor down a path of making the purchase – you don’t want your visitors to end up leaving your product page and end up buying a competitor’s product.
 This is why it’s important to have a clear, obvious, and intriguing call to action.